Pierre Teilhard de Chardin

-In 1962, the Congregation for the Doctrine of the Faith condemned several of Teilhard's works based on their alleged ambiguities and doctrinal errors.
+In 1962, the Holy Office issued a warning regarding Teilhard's works, alleging ambiguities and doctrinal errors without specifying them.
 Some eminent Catholic figures, including Pope Benedict XVI and Pope Francis, have made positive comments on some of his ideas since.
 The response to his writings by scientists has been divided.

 Teilhard served in World War I as a stretcher-bearer.
 He received several citations, and was awarded the Médaille militaire and the Legion of Honor, the highest French order of merit, both military and civil.